Safran Electronics & Defense: History

 In 2013, Sagem announced the opening of a factory in Casablanca (Morocco) to produce components for actuators and avionics equipment.
 On 19 May 2016, all the Group's companies took the name of Safran, and Sagem became Safran Electronics & Defense.
 At the end of that year, the company grouped together all its R&D and R&T activities in the north-west of Paris on the Éragny site.

 The company has been headed up by the following directors (in chronological order): Jacques Paccard, Jean-Paul Herteman (appointed in November 2006), Jean-Lin Fournereaux (September 2007), Philippe Petitcolin (June 2011), Bruno Even (May 2013), Martin Sion (June 2015) and Franck Saudo (April 2023).

 In July 2022, Safran Electronics & Defense announced the acquisition of Orolia group, a company recognized globally for its positioning, navigation and timing (PNT) and related activities, technologies and equipment.

 In November 2022, it was announced Safran Electronics & Defense had acquired the Cesson-Sévigné-based space sector radio-communication and radio-navigation company, Syrlinks.
 In 2025, Safran Electronics & Defense and Bharat Electronics Limited (BEL), an Indian defence public sector undertaking, signed a memorandum of understanding (MoU) to establish a joint venture in India for manufacturing, customizing, selling, and maintaining the HAMMER precision-guided air-to-ground munition.

+On 16 February 2026, BEL approved the Project HAMMER which includes the formation of the joint venture, a 50:50 equity Private Limited Company under the Companies Act 2013.
+The joint venture will operate a Centre of Excellence that will act as "technology and teaming partner for the manufacturing, supply, maintenance and repair of the Guidance Kit of the HAMMER weapon system".
+The JV will have a board of four directors two nominated by each BEL and SED.
+The primary users include the Indian Air Force and the Indian Navy.
+The partnership was one of the agenda during the bilateral meet between French president Emmanuel Macron and Indian prime minister Narendra Modi.